rukasakurai/github-copilot-tutorial/docs/workshop.md

     ![GitHub Copilot Git comment generator](assets/git-commit.png)

-3. Admire Copilot having generated a comment for you
+3. Admire GitHub Copilot having generated a comment for you

     ![Generated comment(assets/git-commit2.png)

 ## Writing documentation

-Copilot can understand a natural language prompt and generate code and because it's just language to it, it can also `understand code and explain it in natural language` to help you document your code.
+GitHub Copilot can understand a natural language prompt and generate code and because it's just language to it, it can also `understand code and explain it in natural language` to help you document your code.
 So it can help you in all your documentation tasks.
 It can generate simple documentation comment or standardized documentation comment like JavaDoc, JsDoc, etc... it can also help you translate your documentation in different languages.
 Let's see how it works.

 ### simple documentation comment

-To see that just put you pointer on top of a Class, a method or any line of code and start typing the comment handler for the selected language to trigger copilot.
+To see that just put you pointer on top of a Class, a method or any line of code and start typing the comment handler for the selected language to trigger GitHub Copilot.
 In language like Java, C# or TS for example, just type `// `and let the magic happen.

 Here is an example in the `albums-viewer/routes/index.js` file.
 Insert a line and start typing on line 13 inside the `try block`